tikendraw/reverse-image-search/README.md

 This is a simple reverse image search tool that uses the Streamlit framework.
 It allows users to find similar images locally.

 ## Why is it helpful?
 This tool can help identify similar images.
-This tools uses EfficientNet-B0 for vector embedding and Chromadb(vector database) for vector storage and retrieval.
+This uses EfficientNet-B0 for vector embedding and Chromadb(vector database) for vector storage and retrieval.
 EfficientNet-B0 is a lightweight convolutional neural network architecture that is designed to be efficient and accurate for image recognition tasks.

 ## Installation
 To use the reverse image search engine, simply follow these steps: